qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 There are several options available:

 Layer Info

 * Change the display name of the layer in :guilabel:`displayed as`
-* Define the guilabel:`Layer source` of the vector layer
+* Define the :guilabel:`Layer source` of the vector layer
 * Define the :guilabel:`Data source encoding` to define provider specific option and to be able to read the file

 Coordinate Reference System

 * :guilabel:`Specify` the Coordinate Reference System.
 Here you can view or change the projection of the specific vector layer.
 * Create a :guilabel:`Spatial Index` (only for OGR supported formats)